Number Of States Allowing Gay Marriage Expected To Grow

 HANSEN: Far as I know, there's no money being raised.

 HANSEN: I don't know of any organized effort.
 I haven't heard anything.

 GONZALES: Even in bedrock conservative states such as Idaho, the issue is hot.
 A lawsuit filed there by four lesbian couples challenges that state's ban.
 One couple, Rachel Robertson and Amber Bierele, live in Boise and have been together for three years.

 AMBER BIERELE: We are both native Idahoans and so we represent Idaho in every way possible, really.

 GONZALES: Amber is a devout Christian.
 Rachel served five years in the National Guard and came under fire in Iraq.
 They both say their families support their relationship and their lawsuit and they think attitudes around the state are changing too.
 Rachel Robertson.

 RACHEL ROBERTSON: I'm just saying that it has grown, just people's frame on minds and opinions and acceptance on this matter has grown like crazy.

-GONZALEZ: And with that acceptance, momentum for marriage equality has grown as well.
-Richard Gonzalez, NPR News.
+GONZALES: And with that acceptance, momentum for marriage equality has grown as well.
+Richard Gonzales, NPR News.